 Communicate Through Packaging

 When seeing an unfamiliar product for the first time, customers need a way to understand what they see quickly.
-This is crucial with innovative products establishing a market need.
-The package’s messaging and graphics should communicate precisely how to use it and why customers might need it.
+This is crucial with innovative products that establish a market need.
+The package’s messaging and graphics should communicate precisely how to use the product and why customers might need it.
 A retail POP display surrounding the products can also communicate usage.
 If your product solves a niche problem, help your customer recognize the issue within the packaging or display design.

 Use Color Effectively

 The colors on your packaging should be thoughtful and align with your brand.
-If you have a brand with many different products, use specific colors to differentiate this item from the others in your brand.
+If you have many different products, use specific colors to differentiate an item from the others in your brand.
 When choosing colors, pay attention to:

 - Flavor: If you have a food product, color plays a big part in communicating taste.
 Brown usually indicates chocolate, coffee or hearty grains.
 Red could mean strawberry, cherry or peppermint.
 White, blue and green portray minty flavors.